gofoji/foji/README.md

 `foji dumpConfig -d` to see all available processes fully merged.
 The flow is
 `default Format -> Format -> default Process -> Process`.

 For example the default format for go runs `goimports` in the post processor.
-To disable this simply override in :
+To disable this simply set the post to an empty array like:
 ```yaml
     post:
       -
 ```

 To remove a value from an inherited map key simple set the value to `-`.
 For example: